maydemirx/leaflet-tag-filter-button/README.md

 Simple usage :

-If you want to auto filter when filter popup is closed.
-Your markers must be contain tags option.
-For example:
+If your markers contains tags option the plugin filter markers by selected tags when popup is closed For example:

 ```